PEO & EOR services in the United Kingdom

 • £151.97 or 90% of the average weekly earnings (whichever is lower) for the next 33 weeks.

-Find out everything you need to know about maternity leave in other European countries
+Find out everything you need to know about Maternity leave in other European countries

 Social Security tax for UK PEO/EOR employers